Effective: February 7, 2022

 Owning and operating your own business is a dream for many aspiring entrepreneurs, but the reality of running a business can quickly squash the initial thrill.

-Making sure that you are well equipped to manage all aspects of running a business is the key to success, while failure to do so can be a recipe for disaster.
+Making sure that you are well equipped to manage all aspects of running a business is the key to success, while failure to do so is a recipe for disaster.
 Our new business formation services will provide you with a strategy that will give you a plan for the future that lays out a long view, providing a methodical approach that protects your dream and avoids the mistakes that many make.

 There are so many documents and applications required to establish a new business, and we’ll help you with all of those, too.
 We’ll provide you with help in the process of applying for all appropriate state and local permits and licenses, as well as your Federal Employer Identification Number.
 We’ll assess your business’ insurance needs, and when you hire your first employee we’ll take care of setting up your payroll and payroll tax filing, making sure that you comply with all employment laws.
+If your business is a partnership, we’ll help you create a Partnership Agreement that provides all involved with the appropriate protections and anticipates and heads off potential problems in the future.